veydantkatyal/fraud-snap/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request, and we'll review it ASAP!

 ---

-## Contributors

-Thank you to all contributors! 😊

----